 - From 1 October 2018 accountants may need to prepare their own AML/CFT compliance programme and have it audited (see below*)

 - Accountants and auditors are in a great position to assist clients with setting up AML/CFT compliance programmes

 - The programmes are required to be audited every two years, and this presents auditors with a new opportunity to offer their services for this work

 Any “appropriately qualified” person may perform these audits may, (not restricted to chartered accountants).
 Those with an audit background will obviously be a first choice.

-For the chartered accountant, the appropriate framework for this type of job will be the compliance standards SAE 3100 (Revised) and ISAE (NZ) 3000 (Revised).
+For the chartered accountant, the appropriate frameworks for this type of job will be:

 In terms of these standards the subject matter of the audit is the AML/CFT Programme established by the entity in terms of S56(1) of the Act.
 The purpose of the work is to provide assurance that the entity has complied with the requirements of the Act.